 The primary outcome is time to the first treatment failure (TF), for a participant, i.e. TF may occur in either eye and may be triggered by incident ANIU in an eye that did not previously have ANIU.
 TF is defined as a composite of standard criteria reflecting clinical decision-making, including visual acuity and clinical signs of active inflammation which have been used successfully in other ANIU trials [1, 4, 58].
 Our definition of TF will modify the composite endpoint used in the VISUAL trials [1,2] by: (i) excluding isolated anterior uveitis as a TF event (it can be treated effectively and safely with low dose, low frequency topical CS); and (ii) including a clinically important deterioration in CMO as a TF event [11], because it is an ANIU complication causing visual loss in a third of patients [59] which has often studied as a TF event in other trials of ANIU.
 Participants will be assessed for TF at each visit after randomisation.
 Any of the following criteria in one or both eyes, where applicable, will constitute TF:

-- i. >=15 letter decrease in best corrected visual acuity (BCVA), compared to BCVA measured by an optometrist masked to treatment allocation at the 16 week TRI visit; - ii. new active inflammatory chorioretinal lesions (masked review of fundus colour and autofluorescence images by clinician during the RCT; unmasked during the OLE); - iii. >20% increase in central macular thickness (CMT), compared to CMT at the 16 week TRI timepoint (CMT is a parameter that is measured by an automated algorithm when doing optical coherence tomography (OCT));
+- i. >=15 letter decrease in best corrected visual acuity (BCVA), compared to BCVA measured by an optometrist masked to treatment allocation at the 16 week TRI visit; - ii. new active inflammatory chorioretinal lesions (masked review of fundus colour and autofluorescence images by clinician);

-- iv. onset or worsening of retinal vasculitis (masked clinician assessment of fundus fluoroscein angiogram during the RCT; unmasked during the OLE); - v.
-2 step worsening of vitreous haze compared to score at the 16-week TRI visit (masked clinician assessment during the RCT; unmasked during the OLE); - vi. prescription by a masked clinician of >5mg/day oral prednisolone to maintain uveitis remission (i.e. to avert relapse before any of the above criteria for manifest active disease (i-v) during the RCT; unmasked during the OLE).
+- iii. >20% increase in central macular thickness (CMT), compared to CMT at the 16 week TRI timepoint (CMT is a parameter that is measured by an automated algorithm when doing optical coherence tomography (OCT)); - iv. onset or worsening of retinal vasculitis (masked clinician assessment of fundus fluoroscein angiogram); - v.
+2 step worsening of vitreous haze cf. compared to best score at either the 8- or 16-week TRI visit (masked clinician assessment); - vi. prescription by a masked clinician of >5mg/day CS to maintain disease remission (i.e. to avert relapse before any of the above criteria for manifest active disease (i-v))